NSLS-II/deep-beamline-simulation/README.rst

 - Install `Vagrant`_ using the terminal
 - Add the Vagrantfile located in this repository to a new directory
 - Start the virtual machine using ``vagrant up`` followed by ``vagrant ssh``
-- Once in the VM finish the Miniconda installation
+- Once in the VM, finish the Miniconda installation
 .. code:: bash

    bash Miniconda3-latest-Linux-x86_64.sh